scandyna/mdt-cmake-modules/README.md

 # Install

-Some tools and libraries are required to build MdtCMakeModules:
+Some tools are required to install MdtCMakeModules:
  - Git
  - CMake
- - Conan
+ - Conan - Optional, only required to create a Conan package

+Additional tool are required to generate the documentation:
  - Make
  - Sphinx

+To run the unit tests, those libraries and tools are also required:
+ - Gcc
+ - Qt
+ - Conan - Optional

 For a overview how to install them, see https://gitlab.com/scandyna/build-and-install-cpp